 The DOE approved Weatherization Priority List in conjunction with the PA Weatherization Field Standards will be used to determine the most cost effective or appropriate health and safety measures for a particular dwelling unit.
-The candidate measures are specified by the priority list specified in the PA Weatherization Standards and Field Guide, re-issued March 2011.
+The candidate measures are stipulated by the priority list specified in the PA Weatherization Standards and Field Guide, updated as necessary.